Businesses that install, service, test or calibrate weights and measures are required under Wisconsin Administrative Code

 Examination Requirements - Service Technician Certification

 In order to be certified for a weights and measures device, you must first pass two exams (except Farm Milk Tank, which requires only the Farm Milk Tank exam).
 The first exam is based on the General Code provisions in the National Institute of Standards and Technology (NIST) Handbook 44.
 The second exam is your chosen device certification, and is also based primarily on the material in Handbook 44.
-All the exams are open book tests.
+All the exams are open book test.

 Technicians are responsible for obtaining a current copy of Handbook 44 (updated annually), familiarizing themselves with it, and bringing it with them to the exam.
 To obtain Handbook 44:

 Wisconsin will register certified technicians who have passed exams from Minnesota within the past 5 years.
 Technicians need to complete and return the

 Service Company Technician Reciprocity Certification, including any proof of registration or a copy of test results from Minnesota.